 Play if: You want to pick off targets from afar, but not with a sniper rifle.

 Junkrat is chaos personified.
 His primary weapon shoots bouncing grenades everywhere, and he can throw and detonate mines to send enemies (and himself) flying.
 A trap lets him stop flanking enemies, too.

 RIP-Tire, his ultimate, is a fast-moving bomb wheel that can get behind enemy lines and blow up several foes at once.
 Junkrat even releases a slew of grenades when he dies.
 And the best part is that none of his explosives can damage him.

 Difficulty: Medium.
 You don’t have to aim much with Junkrat, but his abilities take some time to master.
 He also struggles at close range and against targets above him.

 This old-West-style gunslinger has a powerful revolver that’s best used at close or mid-range.
 It’s a hitscan weapon, making it great for taking down fast-moving targets like Pharah.

 Difficulty: Medium.
-McCree is an excellent duelist and counters flankers, but his mobility is poor and with just six bullets, missing shots is costly.
+McCree is an excellent duelist and counters flankers, but his mobility is poor.
+And with just six bullets per reload, missing shots is costly.

 Play if: You consider yourself a marksman, but don’t want to play a sniper.